Alejogb1/job-board/blog-data/qu-retos-presenta-la-implementacin-de-adaptaciones-significativas-y-poco-significativas-en-plataformas-tecnolgicas.md

 id: "qu-retos-presenta-la-implementacin-de-adaptaciones-significativas-y-poco-significativas-en-plataformas-tecnolgicas"
 ---

-Okay so you're asking about the challenges with implementing significant and insignificant adaptations on tech platforms right like the nitty-gritty stuff.
+you're asking about the challenges with implementing significant and insignificant adaptations on tech platforms right like the nitty-gritty stuff.
 Let's break it down.

 First off the whole significant vs insignificant adaptation thing is kind of a spectrum not a hard line.
 What seems minor to one person or system can be a huge deal for another.
 A lot of it depends on the scale the complexity of the platform and the user base it serves.